 - Files are generally not posted over the weekend, so any submission sent around this time might experience a delay.

 - The statistics shown on the Contributor Central page shows how many files are pending in the queue waiting to be reviewed and uploaded.
 That will give you some idea of how many other files are ahead of yours.

 Once my FAQ is posted, how do I update it?

-I got an e-mail from another site asking to use my guide on their site.
+I got an email from another site asking to use my guide.
 Should I let them?

 Seriously, it's your choice; files submitted to GameFAQs are still yours, and you have full control over what happens to them.
 There are some other gaming sites that are very respectful of others' property and are always on the ball with updates.
 Others are not.
 Asking other FAQ Contributors their views is probably the best way to find out about a site you're unfamiliar with.